What is sociopathy? How to discover sociopathy? Can sociopaths love?

 “That’s a man who talks big but gets his mother to slather mayo all over him and whose feet would not even touch the floor during the interview,” he replied, chuckling.
 “Keep watching, babe; we have not even gotten to the funniest part yet.”

 Before I could even ask what my boyfriend meant, I heard the host announce that one of the guys’ mothers would join the show.
 As it turned out, both the guy and his new girlfriend lived under the same roof as his mother.
-As soon as the mother sat down, Big Ed turned to the guy and began talking about how he should leave the nest and get a place of his own.
+As soon as the mother sat down, Big Ed showed sociopathic behavior when heturned to the guy and began talking about how he should leave the nest and get a place of his own.

-My boyfriend commented that it was a big talk coming from Big Ed, considering he was also living with his mother.
-The older woman did not pay attention to him initially, but when Ed did not stop attacking her son, she yelled at him to shut up, shocking everyone.
-Did that make Ed quiet, though?
-No. Hence, the older woman practically criticized him on TV that he should go after women his age instead of young women like his current ex.
-It then turned into a word volley between the two before the other guy could step in and move on to another topic.
+My boyfriend commented that it was a big talk coming from the “sociopathic” Big Ed, considering he was also living with his mother.
+The older woman did not pay attention to him initially, but when the potentially sociopathic Ed did not stop attacking her son, she yelled at him to shut up, shocking everyone.
+Soon, we will be learning about the signs of sociopathy through the show.

-Reeling In – Learning That He Have Signs Of Sociopathy
+Reeling In – Learning The Signs of Sociopathy

-What’s hilarious about that conversation I watched was that Big Ed barely acknowledged the older woman’s accusations against him.
+What’s hilarious about that conversation I watched was that Big Ed barely acknowledged the older woman’s accusations against him (this is a significant sign of sociopaths).
 He merely kept talking about his opinion as to if that’s the only thing that mattered.

 My mental health training taught me that Big Ed showed some signs of sociopathy.
-I could be wrong, of course – I would need to meet and examine him further to make sure of that – but I noticed that he could be a sociopath.
-After all, Ed was unapologetic and seemed to have manipulated his ex into doing what he wanted before leaving her once she’s hooked.
+I could be wrong, I would need to meet and examine him further to make sure of that – but I noticed that he could be a sociopath, or that he displayed signs of sociopathy.
+After all, potentially sociopathic Ed was unapologetic and seemed to have manipulated his ex into doing what he wanted before leaving her once she’s hooked.

-I am not sure if mental health will ever be tackled in-depth on that show in the future, but if you want to see what I am talking about, please feel free to watch 90-Day Fiancé one of these days.
+I am not sure if sociopaths will ever be tackled in-depth on that show in the future, but if you want to see what I am talking about, please feel free to watch 90-Day Fiancé one of these days.